Country Report for Kazakhstan

 Home

-Corporal punishment is lawful in the home.
-The Government reported to the UN Committee on the Rights of the Child in 2003 that all violence and corporal punishment is prohibited.[1]
+The Government reported to the UN Committee on the Rights of the Child in 2003 that all violence and corporal punishment is prohibited.[2]
 However, while there is no confirmation in law of a “right” of parents to punish their children, there is no explicit prohibition of all forms of corporal punishment in childrearing.
 Article 60 of the Marriage and Family Code 2011 states that the child “has the right to be educated by the parents, ensuring its interests, full development and respect for human dignity” (unofficial translation).
 Article 72 states that in the exercise of parental rights, parents “do not have the right to harm the physical and mental health or moral development of the child” and that “methods of education must exclude neglectful, cruel, brutal or degrading treatment or abuse, humiliation or exploitation”.
 But it does not explicitly prohibit all corporal punishment, however light.

 The Law on the Rights of the Child 2002 confirms the child’s right to respect for human dignity the state’s obligation to protect the child from physical and mental abuse and cruel, inhuman or degrading treatment (art.
 10) and confirms parents’ duty to educate and care for children (art.
 24) but does not explicitly prohibit all corporal punishment.
 Similarly, there is no prohibition of all corporal punishment in childrearing in the Law on Prevention of Domestic Violence 2009 (amended 2014): it defines domestic violence as “an intentional illegal act (action or failure to act) by one person in the sphere of the family and household relations concerning another (others) causing or containing threat of causing of physical and (or) mental suffering” (art.
 1(3)) and states that this can take the form of, among other things, physical abuse, defined as “intentional harm to health by use of force and causing of physical pain” (art 4(2)).
-Neither the Criminal and Executive Code 2014 nor the Code on Administrative Offences 2014 prohibits all corporal punishment in childrearing.
+The Code on Administrative Offences 2014 prohibits all corporal punishment in childrearing.

 In 2020, the Government supported a UPR recommendation to explicitly prohibit corporal punishment of children.[3]